rchartra/NcCut/CONTRIBUTING.md

 ## Support

-- If you otherwise require assistance contact rchartra@uw.edu by email.
+- If you otherwise require assistance contact rchartra@uw.edu.